A unique walking tour that explores the hidden gems of Buenos Aires found in a neighborhood that you will not find in guidebooks.

 We will take a short ride on the bus, an important part of the everyday life of porteños (people from B.A)- Bus ticket included-

-We will visit a 19th century colorful alley, one of the oldest in B.A., and the church Pope Francis was baptized in.
+We will visit a 19th-century colorful alley, one of the oldest in B.A., and the church Pope Francis was baptized in.
 It is one of the most beautiful churches in the city and the most awe-inspiring you have ever seen!
+The church is closed in the mornings during January.

 We will also visit a legendary tango salon that was once used as a grain silo.
 This unbelievable salon will amaze you with its bizarre variety of artifacts and art (entrance fee included).

-Finally, we will check out a truly impressive 19th century tea/coffee house and bakery with golden chandeliers, Italian marble floors, and French stained-glass windows.
+Finally, we will check out a truly impressive 19th-century tea/coffee house and bakery with golden chandeliers, Italian marble floors, and gorgeous stained-glass windows.
 Some say that it looks like a Roman Palace from the movies!

-Join me on this tour for a very memorable experience.
+Join me on this Buenos Aires walking tour for a very memorable experience!

-Also, this is the ideal tour for people who want some exposure to Argentine culture and history.
+Also, this is the ideal tour for people who want some exposure to Argentine culture and Buenos Aires history.

 Note: This is one of the most popular ‘Off the Beaten Path’ tours.
 Because we enter several buildings that we visit you will get an extra personal experience of each place that most large walking tours won’t be able to offer.